-Prague is a city of contrasts, in that to many it is one of the most beautiful places in the world, but at the same time it is also one of the strangest.
-The structures that attract so many people to this city are built with both pride and a cursory glance back to the past, meaning that the city mixes a feeling of melancholy with a huge amount of beauty.
-For most though this isn’t something that they would expect, as all that they think is that Prague is going to be beautiful, and don’t worry, as it is!
-With castles, beautiful and imposing churches, quaint streets and myriad of art galleries, museums and restaurants, Prague manages to roll everything that you could ever possibly want.
+Prague is a city of contrasts, it is one of the most beautiful places in the world, but at the same time, it is also one of the strangest.
+The structures that attract so many people to this city are built with pride and a cursory glance back to the past, meaning that the city mixes a feeling of melancholy with a huge amount of beauty.
+For most, though this isn’t something that they would expect, as all that they think is that Prague is going to be beautiful, and don’t worry, as it is!
+With castles, beautiful and imposing churches, quaint streets, and many art galleries, museums and restaurants, Prague manages to roll everything that you could ever possibly want.

-The mindsets and daily lives of the people of Prague will also exhibit a number of contrasts.
-Perhaps the biggest of these is the bohemian nature of the occupants of the city, combined with the fast moving and quickly developing economic fortunes of the people – something that creates a vibrant yet economically stable environment.
+The mindsets and daily lives of the people of Prague will also exhibit some contrasts.
+Perhaps the biggest of these is the bohemian nature of the city’s occupants, combined with the fast-moving and quickly developing economic fortunes of the people – something that creates a vibrant yet economically stable environment.
 It is indeed an exciting time for the development of Czech society as a whole, and Prague can be seen as a microcosm for the entire country.

 Most people visiting the capital of the Czech Republic will arrive only with a few pieces of knowledge about the city.
-Perhaps they will have heard of a famous person from the city, or maybe some of the different landmarks.
-If you arrive in Prague with an open state of mind though, you will find that there is so much more to the city than you could ever know.
-The architecture will dazzle you, the people will charm you and the food and drink will really make you want to come back for more!
+Perhaps they will have heard of a famous person from the city or some of the different landmarks.
+If you arrive in Prague with an open state of mind, you will find that there is so much more to the city than you could ever know.
+The architecture will dazzle you, the people will charm you, and the food and drink will really make you want to come back for more!

-When away from Prague you will find that the Czech people are very different depending where you go, much like there are regional differences between people in every other country.
-This means that in different areas there are different customs, and it can often be confusing to understand them when only spending a short time there.
+When away from Prague, you will find that the Czech people are very different depending on where you go, much like regional differences between people in every other country.
+This means that there are different customs in different areas, and it can often be confusing to understand them when only spending a short time there.
 This lack of knowledge can often lead to local people seeming like they are not allowing you to assimilate into the culture, but this couldn’t be further from the truth…

 If you stay in the areas outside of Prague for longer than a day, you will soon learn to recognize some of the little idiosyncrasies that the people have.
-Once this has happened, you will feel a lot more comfortable and you will notice a massive change in the way that people treat you.
+Once this has happened, you will feel a lot more comfortable, and you will notice a massive change in how people treat you.
 Many areas have a very relaxed way of life and are modest in their outlook of themselves.
 Most Czechs outside of Prague are also very straightforward and practical in their way of thinking.
-What you will certainly notice though is the fact that, wherever you go, the Czech population is very well educated and they will be able to hold in depth conversations about myriad of different subjects.
-Many of the younger generation also speak English very well, although you should try to learn some Czech as well.
+What you will certainly notice, though, is the fact that, wherever you go, the Czech population is very well educated, and they will be able to hold in-depth conversations about a myriad of different subjects.
+Many of the younger generations also speak English very well, although you should try to learn some Czech.

 One of the more frustrating aspects of the Czech mentality when leaving Prague is that they are extremely modest – something that can be an endearing trait, yet also cause them to belittle themselves and feel that they are not able to get jobs done.
 They can also often seem to be quite brash at times – especially with those from younger generations – but this should not be mistaken for rudeness.
 It is simply the way that their culture works.